Your Privacy Rights

 How We Use Information

-By registering with Monster, by managing your profile, or by opting in when presented with choices, you have consented for us to use your information in the following ways:
+By registering with Monster, by managing your profile, by publicly posting information, or by opting in when presented with choices, you have consented for us to use your information in the following ways:

 - to provide personalized, targeted, or location-based content, services, and advertising from us and third parties;

-- to allow you to contact other users or to invite others to join or create and account;
+- to allow you to contact other users or to invite others to join or create an account;

 - to allow you to import information about yourself or your contacts from other sites or applications or to export your information to other sites or applications;